cwangsanata/ArmIntelAlias/README.md

 # ArmIntelAlias
-Switch between the ARM and x86 (with Rosetta) terminals with an alias for the ARM Macbooks.
+Switch between the ARM and x86 (with Rosetta) terminals with an alias for the M-series Macbooks.

 # What do I need to do?
 1. Download the file